jaicdev/jaicdev.github.io/README.md

 ####  Jul 2018 - May 2019
 #### A model of ARIMA, Support Vector Regression and Random Forest algorithms for wind speed forecasting.
 Of all the models, SVM was the best best performing model with an accuracy of 98%.This forecasting model managed to reduce the penalty of the wind farms by 40%.

+# Poster

+Chaudhari, Jay & Nariani, Dinesh & Raval, Mehul & Sharma, Paawan.
+(2022).
+Generalization Study on Person Attribute Recognition.
+[Link](https://www.researchgate.net/publication/369857174_Generalization_Study_on_Person_Attribute_Recognition)

 # Publications

-### Chaudhari, J., Dhiman, H.S., Suthar, P., Manjunath, K. (2022).
+#### Chaudhari, J., Dhiman, H.S., Suthar, P., Manjunath, K. (2022).
 Wavelet Transform Based Comparative Analysis of Wind Speed Forecasting Techniques.
 In: Khosla, A., Aggarwal, M. (eds) Renewable Energy Optimization, Planning and Control.
 Studies in Infrastructure and Control.
 Springer, Singapore.
 [Link](https://doi.org/10.1007/978-981-16-4663-8_11)

 ## Contact Information